Skip to main content

 Skylarks InternationalImmigration70% faster document collection, 80% fewer status calls90 days

 These aren’t outliers.
-According to Forrester’s 2024 Total Economic Impact studies, the average BPA project delivers 200% ROI in the first year.
-The payback period for most small business projects is 2 to 4 months.
+According to Forrester’s 2024 Total Economic Impact studies, the average BPA project delivers 200% ROI in year one.
+Payback for most small business projects lands between 2 and 4 months.
+McKinsey’s 2024 State of AI report found that companies automating core operations saw a 23% average drop in operating costs within 12 months.

-If you’re not sure which process that is, book a free 30-minute audit.
-We’ll map your operations, identify the 2 to 3 biggest bottlenecks, and send you a written Automation Opportunity Report within 48 hours.
-It includes estimated savings for each bottleneck and a recommended starting point.
+If you’re not sure which process to start with, book a free 30-minute audit.
+We’ll map your operations, flag the 2 to 3 biggest bottlenecks, and send you a written Automation Opportunity Report within 48 hours.
+It includes estimated savings for each bottleneck and a clear recommendation on where to start.

 The audit is free.
 The report is yours to keep.
-And it’ll give you real numbers instead of guesses.
+You’ll walk away with specific numbers instead of guesses — and a prioritized list of what to automate first.

 Frequently asked questions